About me

 The faculty's veterinary curriculum consists of two consecutive 3-year degrees, a Bachelor of Science in Veterinary Medicine followed by a Master of Science in Veterinary Medicine.

-In May 2017 I became a member of the Royal College of Veterinary Surgeons.
-A few weeks later, in June, I moved to Scotland and on the 1st of July 2017 I started my first job as a new graduate vet in a small animal practice.
+In May 2017 I became a Member of the Royal College of Veterinary Surgeons, after which I moved to Scotland where, on the 1st of July 2017, I started my first job as a new graduate vet in a small animal practice.

 During the following years, I worked in several veterinary practices, both independently and corporation-owned, set up in urban and rural areas, made up of larger or smaller veterinary teams.